kobzarmariia/abstracts/react/introduction.md

 The core of React is everything is a component.

+- independent part of the application
+- contains a piece of logic
+- describes his view
+- can be used many times

+Stateful (Containers)
+class XY extends Component

+- Access to state
+- Lifecycle hooks
+- Access State and Props via 'this'

 ```
 import React from "react"; // { Component }
 import ReactDOM from "react-dom";

 class Layout extends React.Component { // Component
+  state = {
+    persons: [
+      {...}
+    ]
+  }

+  nameChangedHandeler = (event, id) => {
+    ...
+  }

     render() {
         return (
             <h1>Hello World<\h1>